-The financial statements of Boston Properties, Inc. as of December 31, 2000 and 1999 and for the years ended December 31, 2000, 1999 and 1998, all incorporated by reference in this prospectus and elsewhere in this registration statement have been so incorporated in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants given on the authority of said firm as experts in accounting and auditing.
+The financial statements of Boston Properties, Inc. incorporated in this prospectus by reference to the Annual Report on From 10-K for the year ended December 31, 2000 and the audited historical Statement of Revenue over Certain Operating Expenses of Citigroup Center for the year ended December 31, 2000 incorporated in this prospectus by reference to the Amended Current Report on Form 8-K/A dated April 25, 2001 (filed on July 9, 2001) have been so incorporated in reliance upon the reports of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in accounting and auditing.